coin-or/SHOT/README.md

 ## Compilation instructions

-Instructions for compiling SHOT is available at the project website at https://www.shotsolver.dev.
+Instructions for compiling SHOT is available at the [project website](https://shotsolver.dev/shot/about-shot/compiling).

+## Solver manual

+Instructions for how to use SHOT, e.g. call it from different environments are provided on the [project website](https://shotsolver.dev/shot/using-shot/getting-started).

 ## Publications